chatpin/b-notes/markdown-toc.md

 notes
 ## enabling movement around amd within your .md docs

 Here's a useful method.
-Should produce clickable references in any MarkDown editor.
+Should produce clickable references in any markdown editor.

 (code can be viewed in ReText and is available up on [stack](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents))